Meet the Google Weather API: Real time weather for maps

 currentConditionsHistory provides the minimum and maximum temperatures recorded in the past 24 hours.
 These values are commonly shown in weather apps to help users understand the daily variation in temperature.

-What's next for the Google Weather API
+My thoughts on the Google Weather API

-The Google Weather API on the other hand, has a huge total addressable market (everyone checks the weather at some point during the day) but one that is hard to make money from - "Large TAM, low willingness to pay".
-Very few people pay for weather forecasts, and when they do, it's because there is financial payoff to making good decisions based on the weather.
+Weather APIs on the other hand have a huge total addressable market (everyone checks the weather at some point during the day) but one that is hard to make money from - "Large TAM, low willingness to pay".

 Next: Part 2: Building a simple weather app with the Google Weather API